International Residual Mechanism for Criminal Tribunals: Fugitives

+With the arrest and transfer in 2011 of the last two fugitives for the ICTY, Ratko Mladić and Goran Hadžić, what was originally envisaged as a function of the Mechanism – trial of the ICTY’s remaining fugitives - was completed by the ICTY.

 Under Article 6(3) of its Statute, the Mechanism shall only retain jurisdiction over those individuals considered to be the most responsible for committing the gravest crimes.
-In accordance with this Article, the ICTR Prosecutor requested referrals to Rwanda in the cases of four fugitives: Fulgence Kayishema, Charles Sikubwabo, Aloys Ndimbati, Charles Ryandikayo.
+In accordance with this Article, the ICTR Prosecutor requested referrals to Rwanda in the cases of the last two fugitives: Charles Sikubwabo and Charles Ryandikayo, later declared dead on May 15, 2024.
+With these deaths, the IRMCT announced that all ICTR fugitives had been successfully accounted for.

-With the arrest and transfer in 2011 of the last two fugitives for the ICTY, Ratko Mladić and Goran Hadžić, what was originally envisaged as a function of the Mechanism – trial of the ICTY’s remaining fugitives - was completed by the ICTY.
+Over 1000 Génocidaire fugitives are sought by national authorities and the IRMCT continues to assist in the tracking of these fugitives.

 Principals

 The Principals of the Mechanism are the three persons who head the three separate organs of the Mechanism.
 All principals are appointed to renewable four-year terms.

 President

 The President is head and the most senior judge of the Chambers, the judicial division of the Mechanism.
 The President is appointed by the Secretary-General following consultations with the President of the Security Council and the judges of the Mechanism.